Skip to main content

 Structure fix and flip Atlanta terms at 12 months on first tree-impacted or foundation-scope deals.

-How Jaken structures Atlanta flip draws
+How Jaken Finance Group structures Atlanta flip draws

 Hard money lenders Atlanta align draws to permit and inspection milestones: